 Cover the bowl and place it in the freezer for 1 hour so it firms up.
 Please do not skip this step or the dough will be very difficult to work with!

 After 1 hour, remove the bowl from the freezer.
-Allow it to sit on the counter for about 5 minutes.
+Allow it to sit on the counter for about 5-10 minutes (this is a good time to preheat the oven).

 Store in an airtight container and keep on your counter.
 Enjoy within one week.